 Passive bear aversion involves the delivery of an immediate deterrent caused by the action of the animal itself.
-This can include an electric shock upon making contact with an electric fence, triggering a motion sensor that in turn activates a siren, or releasing pepper spray by taking bait.
+This can include an electric shock upon making contact with an electric fence, triggering a motion sensor that in turn activates a siren, or releasing bear spray by taking bait.

 One of the advantages of passive techniques is that negative conditioning can be instantaneously accomplished in the absence of people.
 This decreases the manpower, and consequently the costs, required to condition bears, and bears receive instantaneous and consistent conditioning every time they engage in an undesirable behaviour.
 Passive bear aversion is therefore highly recommended.
 Another benefit of most passive conditioning mechanisms is their ease of use and the peace of mind they offer residents.

 Because the conditioning works 24 hours/day in the absence of people, bears become conditioned to be wary of human-use areas rather than people.
 As a result, passive conditioning may be useful in situations where bears have been aversively conditioned to people, but still try to access human food sources at night or at other times when people are not around.

 Passive conditioning devices and techniques show great promise, particularly those that deliver an electric shock or a shot of bear spray.
 However, bears may habituate to various sound or visual methods over time.
 Most equipment used to deliver passive aversion also requires regular maintenance to remain effective.